SuperIlu/DOjS/README.md

 ```

 More info can be found at the end of this README in the section **Usage** and in the API documentation.
 Take a look at the `examples/` as well.

+## 3dfx/Glide support
+DOjS supports most of the Glide3 API that was used with [3dfx](https://en.wikipedia.org/wiki/3dfx_Interactive) accelerator cards.
+The following hardware is supported:
+* Voodoo 1 [tested]
+* Voodoo 2 [tested]
+* Voodoo 3 [tested]
+* Voodoo 4 [untested, I don't own one]
+* Voodoo 5 [untested, I don't own one]
+* Voodoo Rush (all versions) [tested]
+* Voodoo Banshee (PCI and AGP) [tested]

+Additionally you can use [DOSBox-X](https://github.com/joncampbell123/dosbox-x/releases) which emulates a Voodoo 1 card.
+Glide functions can be found in the 3dfx-module in the documentation, Javascript support functions have a "FX" prefix, all native functions are prefixed with "fx".
+Detailed Glide3-API documentation can be found on the internet, e.g. on [FalconFly Central](http://falconfly.3dfx.pl/reference.htm).
+Make sure you grab the Glide3 SDK and not Glide2!
+You can use the included DOS version of `TEXUS.EXE` to convert bitmaps to `3df` texture files that can be loaded as textures.
+**!!!
+Attention !!!**
+3dfx/Glide3 support ONLY works in plain DOS, NOT in the DOS/command window of Windows 9x!
+Be sure to always boot into a pure DOS prompt before trying to use any of the fx-functions!
+Before using 3dfx/Glide3 support you need to copy the appropriate `GLIDE3X.DXE` into the same directory as `DOJS.EXE`.
+You can do so by using the `V_XXX.BAT` scripts in the distribution ZIP archive.

 # Compilation
 You can compile DOjS on any modern Linux (the instructions below are for Debian based distributions) or on Windows 10 using Windows Subsystem for Linux (WSL).